danielnarey/data-types/README.md

 The intermediate function `toDate`...

 For the `convertSync` version, the returned function takes only one argument - the value to be converted.
-For the `convertAsync` version, the returned function takes two arguments - the value to be converted and a default value to return if the argument is a rejected promise.
+For the `convertAsync` version, the returned function takes two arguments - the value to be converted and a default value to return if the argument is a promise that rejects.
 When a default value is not specified, a rejected promise will return the intermediate function's default for `undefined` and `null` (indicated above).

 Included in **convertSync** and **convertAsync**:
 - `toString`